-Steps Comments 1 The IP network sends a SIP INVITE request to the gateway 2 The gateway sends a SIP 100 (Trying) response to the IP network 3 On receipt of the SIP INVITE request, the gateway sends a QSIG SETUP message 4 The PISN sends a QSIG CALL PROCEEDING message to the gateway 5 A QSIG ALERTING message is returned to indicate that the end user in the PISN is being alerted 6 The gateway maps the QSIG ALERTING message to a SIP 180 (Ringing) response 7 The IP network can send back a SIP PRACK request to the IP network based on the inclusion of a Require header or a Supported header with option tag 100rel in the initial SIP INVITE request 8 The gateway sends a SIP 200 (OK) response to acknowledge the SIP PRACK request 9 The PISN sends a QSIG CONNECT message to the gateway when the call is answered 10 The gateway sends a QSIG CONNECT ACKNOWLEDGE message to acknowledge the QSIG CONNECT message 11 The QSIG CONNECT message is mapped to a SIP 200 (OK) response.
-12 The IP network, upon receiving a SIP INVITE final response (200), will send a SIP ACK request to acknowledge receipt
+- 1) The IP network sends a SIP INVITE request to the gateway. - 2) The gateway sends a SIP 100 (Trying) response to the IP network. - 3) On receipt of the SIP INVITE request, the gateway sends a QSIG SETUP message. - 4) The PISN sends a QSIG CALL PROCEEDING message to the gateway. - 5) A QSIG ALERTING message is returned to indicate that the end user in the PISN is being alerted. - 6) The gateway maps the QSIG ALERTING message to a SIP 180 (Ringing) response. - 7) The IP network can send back a SIP PRACK request to the IP network based on the inclusion of a Require header or a Supported header with option tag 100rel in the initial SIP INVITE request. - 8) The gateway sends a SIP 200 (OK) response to acknowledge the SIP PRACK request. - 9) The PISN sends a QSIG CONNECT message to the gateway when the call is answered. - 10) The gateway sends a QSIG CONNECT ACKNOWLEDGE message to acknowledge the QSIG CONNECT message. - 11) The QSIG CONNECT message is mapped to a SIP 200 (OK) response. - 12) The IP network, upon receiving a SIP INVITE final response (200), will send a SIP ACK request to acknowledge receipt. - B.3.2 SIP to QSIG, using overlap receiving on SIP and en bloc sending on QSIG

-Figure 7 - Typical message sequence for successful call establishment from SIP to QSIG using overlap receiving on SIP and enbloc sending on QSIG
+Figure 7 - Typical message sequence for successful call establishment from SIP to QSIG, using overlap receiving on SIP and en bloc sending on QSIG

-Steps Comments 1 The IP network sends a SIP INVITE request to the gateway 2 Due to an insufficient number of digits the gateway returns a SIP 484 (Address Incomplete) response.
-The gateway sends a SIP 100 (Trying) response to the IP network 3 The IP network acknowledge the SIP 484 (Address Incomplete) response.
-4 The IP network sends a new SIP INVITE request with the same Call-ID and updated Request-URI.
-5 The gateway now has all the digits required to route the call to the PISN.
-The gateway sends back a SIP 100 (Trying) response 6 The gateway sends a QSIG SETUP message 7 The PISN sends a QSIG CALL PROCEEDING message to the gateway 8 A QSIG ALERTING message is returned to indicate that the end user in the PISN is being alerted 9 The gateway maps the QSIG ALERTING message to a SIP 180 (Ringing) response 10 The IP network can send back a SIP PRACK request to the IP network based on the inclusion of a Require header or a Supported header with option tag 100rel in the initial SIP INVITE request 11 The gateway sends a SIP 200 (OK) response to acknowledge the SIP PRACK request 12 The PISN sends a QSIG CONNECT message to the gateway when the call is answered 13 The gateway sends a QSIG CONNECT ACKNOWLEDGE message to acknowledge the CONNECT message 14 The QSIG CONNECT message is mapped to a SIP 200 (OK) response.
-15 The IP network, upon receiving a SIP INVITE final response (200), will send a SIP ACK request to acknowledge receipt
+- 1) The IP network sends a SIP INVITE request to the gateway. - 2) Due to an insufficient number of digits, the gateway returns a SIP 484 (Address Incomplete) response. - 3) The IP network acknowledges the SIP 484 (Address Incomplete) response. - 4) The IP network sends a new SIP INVITE request with the same Call-ID and updated Request-URI. - 5) The gateway now has all the digits required to route the call to the PISN.
+The gateway sends back a SIP 100 (Trying) response. - 6) The gateway sends a QSIG SETUP message. - 7) The PISN sends a QSIG CALL PROCEEDING message to the gateway. - 8) A QSIG ALERTING message is returned to indicate that the end user in the PISN is being alerted. - 9) The gateway maps the QSIG ALERTING message to a SIP 180 (Ringing) response. - 10) The IP network can send back a SIP PRACK request to the IP network based on the inclusion of a Require header or a Supported header with option tag 100rel in the initial SIP INVITE request. - 11) The gateway sends a SIP 200 (OK) response to acknowledge the SIP PRACK request. - 12) The PISN sends a QSIG CONNECT message to the gateway when the call is answered. - 13) The gateway sends a QSIG CONNECT ACKNOWLEDGE message to acknowledge the CONNECT message. - 14) The QSIG CONNECT message is mapped to a SIP 200 (OK) response. - 15) The IP network, upon receiving a SIP INVITE final response (200), will send a SIP ACK request to acknowledge receipt.